shah253kt/arduino-nmea-parser-v2/docs/index.md

 ## Constants

-*You may modify the following constants if you need to, but remember that this will also increase memory usage quite significantly.*
+*You may modify the following constants if you need to, but remember that this will also increase memory usage.*

-`NmeaParserV2_MAX_FIELD_COUNT` (default: 16)
+`NmeaParserV2_MAX_FIELD_COUNT` (default: 20)

 This value determines maximum number of fields in an NMEA statement.
 Should be a value between 1 and 255 inclusive.